i-love-coffee-i-love-tea/audogombleed.sh/docs/dev/adr/011-formalize-config-grammar.md

 ### Consequences

-* Good: any derived CLI can validate its own config.
+* Good, because any derived CLI can validate its own config.
-* Good: `validate-config.sh` is a thin wrapper — no separate AWK script.
+* Good, because `validate-config.sh` is a thin wrapper — no separate AWK script.
-* Good: the grammar doc can evolve independently of the ADR.
+* Good, because the grammar doc can evolve independently of the ADR.
-* Neutral: the grammar must be kept in sync with the AWK parser.
+* Neutral, because the grammar must be kept in sync with the AWK parser.
   The release hook `11-validate-example-config.sh` catches drift.

 ### Confirmation

 * `mycli --cli-validate-config` passes on a valid config.
 * `validate-config.sh example.conf` passes.
 * The grammar doc is reviewed when the AWK parser changes.

+## Pros and Cons of the Options

+### Create a standalone grammar specification document

+* Good, because the grammar is independently referenceable.
+* Good, because it can evolve without touching the ADR.
+* Neutral, because it must be kept in sync with the AWK parser.

+### Embed the grammar in ADR-006

+* Good, because design rationale and spec live together.
+* Bad, because ADR-006 would grow significantly and mix concerns.
+* Bad, because the grammar can't evolve independently.

+### Leave the format informal (status quo)

+* Good, because no additional work.
+* Bad, because ambiguity remains — a future reimplementation must reverse-engineer the AWK parser.
+* Bad, because config errors fail silently at runtime.

 ## More Information